Kirkgunzeon

 Kirkgunȝeon (Cill Fhionnain) is a village and civil parish in Dumfries and Galloway, south west Scotland.
 The village is 10.4 mi south west of Dumfries and 4.1 mi north east of Dalbeattie.
 The civil parish is in the former county of Kirkcudbrightshire, and is bounded by the parishes Lochrutton to the north, Urr to the west, Colvend and Southwick to the south and New Abbey to the east.

+History

+Oral history relates that a stone circle once existed in the parish, but that it disappeared due to stone removal between 1790 and 1870.

+Early written references to Kirkgunzeon predominantly relate to land grants.
 Kirkgunzeon is recorded in c.1200 as Kirkwynnin.
 Wynnin represents a Cumbric form of the Gaelic Finnén, a diminutive of Findbarr.
 William J. Watson takes this to be Findbarr of Moyville.
 Thomas Clancy argues the name commemorates Uinniau a local British saint, not recorded in literary records.

+The lands which would later become the parish were rented by Uchtred, Lord of Galloway to the monks of Holmcultram Abbey, a Cistercian monastery in Cumbria.

 Government

 Kirkgunzeon Community Council is one of 23 community councils in the Stewartry district.
 The community council serves an estimated population of 319.
 The maximum number of voting members of the community council is 11.